eflautt/ga-data-science/templates/styleguide.md

 ## Default Style

 ### Voice
-- Projects: Project materials should be written directly for students.
+- **Projects**: Project materials should be written directly for students.
-- Lessons: While lesson materials are instructor facing, they should primarily be written in a student-facing voice for consistency.
+- **Lessons**: While lesson materials are technically instructor facing, they should primarily be written in a student-facing voice for consistency.
 If you want to make specific suggestions for instructors, use the "instructor's note" format:

 > Instructor Note: Here is a sample note that is only intended for instructors.